let’s work together

 • Freelance Editing/Brainstorming/Structure

 • Looking for an extra set of eyes on an in-progress work of fiction, memoir, or research, or for help getting a project off the ground?
 Whether you’re hoping for written feedback or a 1x1 conference, let’s chat, I’d love to help you accomplish your goal.
-Contact me to discuss rates and schedule here.
+Drop me a line with a few sentences about who you are and what you are hoping to gain working with me.

 Andrea Lonas, 2022